botmasterai/botmaster/writing_a_botmaster_supported_bot_class_readme.md

   }
 ```

-very importantly, this function creates an express router `this.app` that will be mounted onto the main `app` router from the botmaster object if `botmaster.addBot` is used.
+Very importantly, this function creates an express router `this.app` that will be mounted onto the main `app` router from the botmaster object if `botmaster.addBot` is used.

 It then sets up the post endpoint that listens onto `this.webhookEnpoint`.
 No further assumption is made here.